shawndacosta/G20-AI-PROJECT/INSTALLATION.md

 This notebook will:

 - Load the raw dataset
-- Clean missing or inconsistent rows
+- Clean any missing or inconsistent data
-- Encode states and cities
+- Encode state and city information
 - Generate:
   - cleaned_house.csv
   - house_encoder.pkl